CSLewin/APBW/Lore/A History of Known Eloran.md

-# History of Known Eloran
+# A History of Known Eloran

 ## The Eloran Empire

 *"If there were other empires before the Eloran Empire, we have not been taught of them.
 If there are other empires to come, they will not deserve the title."*

 Picture a rectangle drawn over a map of Earth.
 The four corners are pinned to Ireland, southwestern Algeria, northeastern Mongolia, and Thailand.
 This is, roughly, the geography of Known Eloran, and the former territory of the Eloran Empire.
-If you are pressed for time, imagine Imperial Rome and you won't be too far off; other excellent options include Byzantium, Imperial China, and Imperial India.
+If you are pressed for time, imagine Imperial Rome and you won't be too far off; other excellent options include Byzantium, Imperial China, or Imperial India.

 The cultural inspiration for the Eloran Empire isn't as important as their key accomplishments.
 Ultimately, the Roman empire dissolved.
 After more than two centuries of uncontestable dominance, the Eloran Empire did something more interesting.